top of page

 According to ADHD Australia, ADHD affects a person’s capacity to regulate their attention, behaviour, and emotions.
 It can also hinder one’s ability to effectively plan, recall information, and problem solve.

-Over 1.2 million Australians live with ADHD – which is around one in every 20 people.
+Over 1.2 million Australians live with ADHD –around one in every 20 people.
 People with ADHD are also likely to live with co-existing conditions, including autism, anxiety, and depression.

 Some researchers, however, are concerned that TikTok largely consists of misinformation about ADHD which may lead to misdiagnosis.